-Over the last few years we have become the most popular UK homeschooling blog and all of our homeschool blog posts and homeschool resources are free for you to use.
+Over the last few years this has become the most popular UK homeschooling blog and all of our home education blog posts and homeschool resources are free for you to use.
 There is nothing I love more than receiving messages from readers who have been encouraged to be bold and do something different with their family; whether that is a family gap year or a step towards home education.
-I write extensively about our gentle parenting approach, which is innate in our approach to home education.
+I write extensively about my gentle parenting approach, which is innate in our approach to home education.

-You might be interested to see how our family works when we’ve never punished our kids, what our family do when we have no rules, how our kids learn without a curriculum and why we don’t limit screen time.
-Equally, our posts on the things to consider before home educating, the 10 most important (free) things you need to homeschool and 40 amazing advantages of homeschooling.
+You might be interested to see how our family works when I’ve never punished my kids, what our family do when we have no rules, how our kids learn without a curriculum and why I don’t limit screen time.
+Equally, our posts on the things to consider before home educating, the 10 most important (free) things you need to homeschool and 40 amazing advantages of homeschooling are helpful to those considering home education.

-We also have a ton of blog posts on our family gap year in Asia, including destination guides and travel with kids tips.
+I also have a ton of blog posts on our family gap year in Asia that we took when we were a two parent family, including destination guides and travel with kids tips:

 We first visited Sri Lanka with our kids; our first day was chaos and ended up being rescued by wonderful strangers at 3am on Christmas Day (story at 04:13 in this Sri Lanka travel vlog).
 We ended up enjoying an amazing Sri Lanka safari in Udawalawe (see the video of our Sri Lanka safari with kids) and the famous scenic Kandy to Ella train ride as well as climbing Little Adam’s Peak with kids in tow.
 We discovered Sri Lanka’s secret beach, wrote a family friendly guide to Ella Sri Lanka, told our readers about the 5 things Sri Lanka does the best, and some things they don’t tell you about Sri Lanka!
 We got to see Blue Whales in Mirissa, we swam with turtles in Sri Lanka’s ocean and we found out why you shouldn’t visit Sri Lankan turtle hatcheries.